lgc13/LucasCosta_portfolio/java/Reimbursements_project/README.md

 <!-- Code explanation -->
-This is a very straight forward application which needs some basic types of methods, such as one to create an employee, one to select the employee by username (can be used when logging in), selecting all employees from the database onto an Array List, and also others to edit the employee.
+This is a very straight forward application which needs some basic types of methods, such as one to create an employee, one to select the employee by username (can be used when logging in), selecting all employees from the database onto an Array List, and also a few others to edit the employee.
 By having an interface with these methods, it is very easy to keep track of how I can query through my Oracle database.

 <!-- Code snippet -->
 You can see that in this code snippet: